 So we designed a cassette with a 10-tooth start and 12 cogs to get the wide gearing range and smooth progression riders demanded.
-Then designed a new wireless electronic derailleur built around a fluid damper for the pulley cage.
-This damper made it possible to keep the chain on over the rough stuff without over-tensioning it during shifting.
+Then designed a new wireless electronic derailleur built around a damper to manage pulley cage movement.
+This damper made it possible to keep the chain on over the rough stuff.
 Not content to only smooth out the gearing progression at the cassette, we developed new 2x chainrings built around a 13-tooth difference between them, rather than the 16-tooth difference traditional 2x drivetrains had.
 Put simply, it’s the wide range, close-ratio, 2x drivetrain with chain security that serious gravel riders have been dreaming about.

 But we know there’s always that person that wants to get a little more rad, pushing lightweight drop bar bikes to the absolute limit.
 For those folks, we offer our XC Mountain Bike World Championship winning XX1 Eagle AXS rear derailleur, Eagle chain, and 500% range 10-50t XG-1299 cassette.
 Pair the wireless electronic mountain rear derailleur with AXS drop bar levers, drive the chain and cassette with either an Eagle or road AXS 1x crankset, and yeah… go get as rad as you want.